michaelcpuckett/express-worker-router/README.md

-# @express-worker/router
+# @express-worker/router (EWR)

-ExpressWorker/Router provides a simple Next.js-like API for serving dynamically-generated, React-hydrated HTML web pages inside a Service Worker.
+EWR provides a simple Next.js-like API for serving dynamically-generated, React-hydrated HTML web pages inside a Service Worker.

 This is part of the @express-worker ecosystem.
 It depends on [@express-worker/app](https://github.com/michaelcpuckett/express-worker) to